beejjorgensen/bgc/src/bgc_part_5300_man_stdlib.md

 You can register multiple handlers to fire---at least 32 handlers are supported by both `exit()` and `quick_exit()`.

+The argument `func` to the functions looks a little weird---it's a pointer to a function to call.
+Basically just put the function name to call in there (without parentheses after).
+See the example, below.

 If you call `atexit()` from inside your `atexit()` handler (or equivalent in your `at_quick_exit()` handler), it's unspecified if it will get called.
 So get them all registered before you exit.